cjwit/cjwit.github.io/_posts/2020-06-29-banjo-build-part-3.markdown

 ---
 layout: post
-title:  "Building a banjo (Part 3: building the rim)"
+title:  "Building a banjo, part 3: building the rim"
 date:   2020-06-29 09:48:19 -0400
-categories: banjo
+tags: banjo
 description: A block rim is basically a stacked set of "laminations."
 Each of these is an octagon (though you also see 12 or 16 segments).
 ---